FrankSzendzielarz/AlgorandVisualStudio/README.md

 ### Debugger

 A complete debugger for TEAL will be offered.
-Unfortunately, the current built-in debugger experience will most likely not be reproducible for TEAL.
-Instead a new debugger IDE will be provided.

-### Exception handling

-Right now any kind of Exception throw or catch is unsupported syntax.
-In future, exceptions, as a result of contract to contract calls, intentional 'err' syntax, or other scenarios, will be allowed and manageable through familiar C# try/catch/finally syntax.

 ### Formal Analysis

 C# Code Analyzers allow existing formal analytical tools to work over C# syntax programs.
 For example, C# PEX or IntelliTest allows automatic test case generation.
 We will aim for C# semantic equivalence with the TEAL output so that existing tools can be applied.
 Later we will add new tools that check for Smart Contract security specific cases and in real time issue diagnostic warnings.

-### Dev mode / Release mode

-We will endeavour to add Algod node support for #DEBUG type constraints, deleting opcode cost for DEBUG code.

 ### VS for Mac